-Robert B. Hackey is professor of Health Policy and Management at Providence College.
-He is the author of “Cries of Crisis: Rethinking the Health Care Debate,” “The New Politics of State Health Policy,” and “Rethinking Health Care Policy: The New Politics of State Regulation,” co-edited with David Rochefort.
-His articles on health care reform, hospital regulation, and certificate-of-need laws have appeared in the Journal of Economic Issues, the Journal of Health Politics, Policy and Law, the Journal of Trauma, and Medical Care Review, among others.
-In 2008, he was recognized as Professor of the Year for the State of Rhode Island by the Carnegie/CASE U.S. Professors of the Year Program.
-His areas of expertise include health-care reform at state and national levels, health care in popular culture, public opinion and health care, language and public policy/problem definition.
+Hackey is the author of “Cries of Crisis: Rethinking the Health Care Debate,” “The New Politics of State Health Policy” and “Rethinking Health Care Policy: The New Politics of State Regulation,” co-edited with David Rochefort.
+His articles on health care reform, hospital regulation and certificate-of-need laws have appeared in the Journal of Economic Issues, the Journal of Health Politics, Policy and Law, the Journal of Trauma and Medical Care Review, among others.
+In 2008, Hackey was recognized as professor of the year for the state of Rhode Island by the Carnegie/CASE U.S. Professors of the Year Program.
+His areas of expertise include health care reform at state and national levels, health care in popular culture, public opinion and health care, language and public policy/problem definition.

 Huffington Post blogger, author, consultant and former U.S. senator

 Since retiring from the Senate, Hart has been extensively involved in international law and business, as a strategic advisor to major U.S. corporations, and as a teacher, author and lecturer.
 He is chair of the Threat Reduction Advisory Council at the Department of Defense, was vice-chair of the Secretary of Homeland Security’s Advisory Council, chair of the American Security Project, and co-chair of the US-Russia Commission.
 Hart represented Colorado in the Senate from 1975-1987, playing a leadership role in major environmental and conservation legislation, military reform initiatives, new initiatives to advance the information revolution and new directions in foreign policy.

 Paulla Dove Jennings

 Niantic Narragansett Traditional Storyteller, Oral Historian and author